 With the help of my team there, we built a data analytics company with close to $100 million in VC backing.
 We managed to double bookings six years in a row.
 How?
-The secret sauce was developing a sales team who understood the benefits of a data-driven sales approach.
+The secret sauce was developing a sales team that understood the benefits of a data-driven sales approach.

-Let me take a moment to explain my definition of an “order taking” sales rep. These are reps who don’t find or create any of their own selling opportunities but simply wait for an interested and ready-to-buy customer to come along.
+Let me take a moment to explain my definition of an “order-taking” sales rep. These are reps who don’t find or create any of their own selling opportunities but simply wait for an interested and ready-to-buy customer to come along.
 All they need to do is take their order.

 More than that, these reps don’t work their deals.
-Often saying something along the lines of “try it out and let me know how you like it” rather than properly educating their customers on the product’s uses and benefits.
+Often saying something along the lines of “try it out and let me know how you like it,” rather than properly educating their customers on the product’s uses and benefits.
 They rely on their personality to sell rather than developing a sales strategy.

 I’ve observed true, successful sales reps in action too.
 These reps are self-motivated and pursue prospects, pull leads through the funnel and strategically follow up with customers until the deal is closed, embodying the Challenger Sale methodology.